mikiec84/swagger-ui/README.md

 1. Clone this repo and `cd` into its top-level directory (`swagger-ui` by default).
 2. Run `npm link` to create an npm-managed symlink on your local development machine.
 3. Now `cd` into the top-level [openFEC API](https://github.com/18F/openFEC) directory you already have cloned (if you don't have that project cloned, please follow the steps in its README before continuing here).
 4. Run `npm link swagger-ui` to locally install this fork of Swagger UI.
 If you changed the name of the repo when you cloned it in step one, please use that name instead.
-For example, if you cloned this repo as `fec-swagger-ui`, then you would need to run `npm link fec-swagger-ui`.
+For example, if you cloned this repo as `fec-swagger-ui`, then you would need to run `npm link ../fec-swagger-ui`.

 Finally, you must build all of your changes before merging and deploying.